-TIPS ON TREATMENT OF DIARRHOEA IN CALVES AND LAMBS
+TIPS ON TREATING DIARRHOEA IN CALVES AND LAMBS

 - Most cases of diarrhoea occur on third and tenth day of age.
 The first is usually due to stress, and the second of insufficient colostrum.